 Most common permanent life insurance policies

-- Index universal life insurance is a type of permanent life insurance that has a cash value component in addition to a death benefit.
+- Index universal life insurance is a type of permanent life insurance with a cash value component and a death benefit.
 The money in your cash-value account can earn interest based on your chosen stock market index, such as the S&P 500, Nasdaq, etc… the performance of your selected index will dictate your cash value’s rate of return.

 - Variable life insurance: this is a life insurance policy in which the payout amounts are determined by the performance of the underlying sub-accounts available in the policy.